sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 and implement the method `countNGrams`.&nbsp; *Hint:* See `Vector.sliding` in the [API](http://www.scala-lang.org/api/current/#scala.collection.immutable.Vector).

-I'm going to test your code like this:
+I'm going to test your class like this:

 {% highlight scala %}
 scala> new NGramCounting(3).countNGrams(aliceText)(Vector("the", "white", "rabbit"))
 res0: Int = 21
 {% endhighlight %}

-By the way, to check your work, here are the top 10 trigrams and their counts:
+Now write a program called `CountTrigrams` that prints the top 10 most frequent trigrams along with their counts.
+I should be able to run your program with something like this, and get this exact output:

+    $ sbt "run-main nlp.CountTrigrams /Users/dhg/texts/alice.txt"
 	the mock turtle                 51
 	the march hare                  30
 	said the king                   29